Strategic control for a Boltzmann like decision-making model: Introduction

 which happens with probability $1-\eta_{1,2}$, and where $b>1$ represents the benefits of harvesting one unit of the unlimited resource, while $c>0$ and $d>1$ are parameters governing the costs of harvesting one unit of the unlimited resource.
 Note that the function $\delta(x,y)$ is chosen such that these costs decrease from $c/(d-1)$ to $c/d$ as the share of agents exploiting it, i.e.~$1-x$, grows.
-Particularly, agents following the latter strategy employ a Boltzmann or softmax policy to decide their future strategy \cite{Ref:Achbany2008, Ref:Bianchi2017}.
-Therefore, the logits, i.e. the logarithm of the odds of the probability of a certain event occurring, of the relative probabilities for both strategies are proportional to the corresponding profits, multiplied by an \emph{inverse temperature} parameter $\beta_{1,2}>0$, which is a common way to model bounded rational optimization \cite{Ref:Herbert1997, Ref:Lorkowski2017}.
+Particularly, agents following the latter strategy employ a Boltzmann (or softmax) policy to decide their future strategy \cite{Ref:Achbany2008, Ref:Bianchi2017}.
+Therefore, the logits, i.e., the logarithm of the odds of the probability of a certain event occurring, of the relative probabilities for both strategies are proportional to the corresponding profits, multiplied by an \emph{inverse temperature} parameter $\beta_{1,2}>0$, which is a common way to model bounded rationality \cite{Ref:Herbert1997, Ref:Lorkowski2017}.
 In addition to the payoff comparison, agents favour switching to a certain extent governed by an \emph{offset} parameter $\alpha_{1,2}>0$, which can be interpreted as a \emph{conditional exploration}.
-Altogether, considering soft optimization and conditional exploration lead to the exponential terms $1 / (1 + e^{-\beta(\alpha\pm\delta)})$ of \eqref{Eq:OriginalSystem}.
-Therefore, the dynamics in \eqref{Eq:OriginalSystem} are governed by sigmoidal functions comprising the costs and benefits related to each consumption strategy, as well as the tendency of agents for switching from one strategy to another following a decision--making scheme comparable to the one presented by the Boltzmann policy.
+Altogether, considering soft optimization and conditional exploration lead to the logistic terms $1 / (1 + e^{-\beta(\alpha\pm\delta)})$ of \eqref{Eq:OriginalSystem}.
 Similar approaches are found in economics, concerning the aggregate saving rate in a large population \cite{Ref:Asano2021}, as well as in ecology, where the cost--profit difference between distinct energy resources is expressed \cite{Ref:Zeppini2020} or the rate of succession of grassland to forest as described in \cite{Ref:Innes2013}.

-This particular representation allows for a closer interpretation to the cost--profit exchange rates of each exploit strategy compared to the usually employed polynomial descriptions.
+Beyond reinforcement learning, exponential and logit choice rules have a long history in economics and learning theory \cite{mcfadden1972conditional,sutton1998reinforcement}.
+In parallel, fast--slow dynamical systems exhibiting fold singularities and canard dynamics have been extensively studied from a mathematical perspective \cite{Ref:Krupa2001,Ref:Kuehn2015} and in a variety of applied contexts.